MekaGem/diligent-engine-tutorial/README.md

 ```

 Let's get back to the `create_buffers` and `create_pipeline` functions.
-The `create_buffers` is quite straight forward, we will need three buffers: `Constants` to store global data passed to
+The `create_buffers` is straightforward, it creates three buffers: `Constants` to store global data passed to
-the shader, `Vertex` to store vertex coordinates, and `Index` to store vertex indices.
-What shader is and why it needs
+the shader, `Vertex` to store vertex coordinates, and `Index` to store vertex position and texture indices.
-these three buffers will be explained better when we start creating the pipeline.
+What shader is and why it needs these three buffers will be explained better when we start creating the pipeline.
 Here is the code:
 ```cpp
 void create_buffers() {
     // Create Constants Buffers